vasilevp/vasilevp.github.io/pages/cv.md

 - ### MongoDB: Pivotal CloudFoundry Tile
   *May 2019 - Sep 2020*

-  A [CloudFoundry Tile] for managin MongoDB Ops Manager clusters from CloudFoundry
+  A [CloudFoundry Tile] for managing MongoDB Ops Manager clusters from CloudFoundry

   #### Responsibilities:
   - Supported existing CF Tile product until retirement as the main developer
   - Implemented various improvements to stability, security and versatility of the product
-  - Took major part in improving CI/CD workflows and other QOL enhancements
+  - Took a major part in improving CI/CD workflows and other QOL enhancements
   - Developed more resilient reconciliation algorithms for syncing state between the Tile and MongoDB Automation Agents

   #### Technologies used: